nycmeshnet/docs/content/hardware/config.md

 ### <a name="sn2"></a>Litebeam Gen2 client SN2, 3, 4, and hubs

-First download the [firmware](https://www.ubnt.com/download/airmax-ac/litebeam-ac-gen2/lbe-5ac-gen2) and [config sn2 file](/download/sn2.html) and save to folder for future use
+First download the [firmware](https://www.ubnt.com/download/airmax-ac/litebeam-ac-gen2/lbe-5ac-gen2) and the [sn2 config file](/download/sn2.html) and save to folder for future use

 Connect via management wifi- SSID- "LBE-5AC-Gen2:...." or "NBE..." (rebooting turns on wifi for 15 minutes)